cvat-ai/cvat/site/content/en/docs/manual/basics/tasks-page.md

 Each button is responsible for a in menu `Actions` specific function:

 - `Export task dataset` — download annotations or annotations and images in a specific format.
+  More information is available in the [export/import datasets](/docs/manual/advanced/export-import-datasets/) section.
+- `Upload annotation` upload annotations in a specific format.
-  More information is available in the [Downloading annotations](/docs/manual/advanced/downloading-annotations/) section.
+  More information is available in the [export/import datasets](/docs/manual/advanced/export-import-datasets/) section.
-- `Upload annotation` is available in the same formats as in `Export task dataset`.
-The [CVAT](/docs/manual/advanced/xml_format/) format accepts both video and image sub-formats.
 - `Automatic Annotation` — automatic annotation with OpenVINO toolkit.
-  Presence depends on how you build CVAT instance.
+  Presence depends on how you build the CVAT instance.
-- `Export task` — Export a task into a zip archive.
+- `Backup task` — make a backup of this task into a zip archive.
-  Read more in the [export/import a task](/docs/manual/advanced/export-import/) section.
+  Read more in the [backup](/docs/manual/advanced/backup/) section.
-- `Move to project` — Moving the task to the project (can be used to move a task from one project to another).
+- `Move to project` — Moving a task to a project (can be used to move a task from one project to another).
   Note that attributes reset during the moving process.
 In case of label mismatch, you can create or delete necessary labels in the project/task.
   Some task labels can be matched with the target project labels.